fra98/liqo/docs/examples/quick-start.md

 ```

 Now you can check the status of the pods.
-The output should be similar to the one below, confirming that one `nginx` pod is running locally; while the other is hosted by the virtual node (i.e., `liqo-milan`).
+The output should be similar to the one below, confirming that one `nginx` pod is running locally; while the other is hosted by the virtual node (i.e., `milan`).

 ```bash
 kubectl get pod -n liqo-demo -o wide